Politics of Uganda

+The politics of Uganda occurs in an authoritarian context.
+Since assuming office in 1986 at the end of the Ugandan civil war, Yoweri Museveni has ruled Uganda as a dictator.
+Political parties were banned from 1986 to 2006 in the wake of the 2005 Ugandan multi-party referendum which was won by pro-democracy forces.
+Since 2006, Museveni has used legal means, patronage, and violence to maintain power.

-Uganda is a presidential republic in which the President of Uganda is the head of state and the prime minister is the head of government business.
+Under the Ugandan constitution, Uganda is a presidential republic in which the President is the head of state and the prime minister is the head of government business.
 There is a multi-party system.
 Executive power is exercised by the government.
 Legislative power is given to both the government and the National Assembly.
 The system is based on a democratic parliamentary system with equal rights for all citizens over 18 years of age.

 Political culture

-In a measure ostensibly designed to reduce sectarian violence, political parties were restricted in their activities from 1986.
-In the non-party "Movement" system instituted by President Yoweri Museveni, political parties continued to exist but could not campaign in elections or field candidates directly (although electoral candidates could belong to political parties).
+After taking power after a five-year civil war in 1986, the authoritarian Yoweri Museveni regime banned political parties from campaigning in elections or field candidates directly (although electoral candidates could belong to political parties).
 A constitutional referendum canceled this 19-year ban on multi-party politics in July 2005.

 Presidential elections were held in February 2006.
 Museveni ran against several candidates, of whom the most prominent was the exiled Dr. Kizza Besigye.
 Museveni was declared the winner.
 Besigye alleged fraud, and rejected the result.
 The Supreme Court of Uganda ruled that the election was marred by intimidation, violence, voter disenfranchisement, and other irregularities.
 However, the Court voted 4-3 to uphold the results of the election.